 National Candy Cane Day is on December 26, and while that doesn’t mean it’ll keep us from munching on the sugary sticks as early as Thanksgiving, it does give us a chance to indulge as much as we can before New Year’s.
 With beginnings in 17th-century Germany, these sweet treats were curved to represent the shepherds’ crooks.
 They later made their way to the states in the mid-19th century.
 Now we see them everywhere, even on trees.

-National Candy Cane Day - History
+National Candy Cane Day timeline

 Candy canes made for the masses